sfkiwi/linked-list-typescript/README.md

 val // => undefined
 ```

-Removes the specified item from the list and returns the item for convenience.
-If the
-item can not be located in the list the method wil return undefined and the list will
-not be altered.

 #### `LinkedList<T>#toArray(): T[]`

+Converts the list into an array and returns the array representation.
+This method does
+not mutate the list in any way.

+Objects are not copied, so all non-primitive items in the array are still referencing
+the list items.

 ```typescript
 let items: number[] = [4, 5, 6, 7];